Bowling Green State University: Old Campus

 The oldest portion of the BGSU campus is located in the southwest corner and hosts the original campus buildings.
 This area offers green space with large trees and historic buildings built in the early 1900s.
 Administrative services and classrooms occupy these buildings.
 Although not part of the historic section, Founders Hall, a large dorm, is located on the Southwest corner.
 Hanna Hall housed "The Dorothy and Lillian Gish Film Theater and Gallery" prior to its renovation as the Maurer Center.
 Dedicated to BGSU in 1976, it features early film memorabilia and highlights the careers of both Lillian Gish and Dorothy Gish.
 The theater was renovated and rededicated in 1990.
 It seated 168 and was home to Tuesdays at the Gish, an International Film Series, and a Sunday Matinee Series, which were free and open to the community.
-On May 3, 2019, the trustees voted to remove the Gish name from the theatre following calls to do so from the Black Student Union and a subsequent task force report, which found that naming the theatre after Lillian Gish created a "non-inclusive learning environment" due to her involvement with The Birth of a Nation.
+On May 3, 2019, the trustees voted to remove the Gish name from the theater following calls to do so from the Black Student Union and a subsequent task force report, which found that naming the theater after Lillian Gish created a "non-inclusive learning environment" due to her involvement with The Birth of a Nation.

 Mike Kaplan, co-producer of The Whales of August (1987), Lillian Gish's final film, circulated a petition urging Bowling Green State University to restore the names of the Gish sisters to the film theater.
 The protest was signed by over 50 film industry figures, including actors Dame Helen Mirren, James Earl Jones, Malcolm McDowell, and Lauren Hutton, and directors George Stevens Jr., Peter Bogdanovich, Bertrand Tavernier, Joe Dante, and Martin Scorsese.